adnaan/blog/_posts/2017-07-15-exploring-dependency-injection-in-go.md

  	<li>Variadic <code>Config</code>. <code>NewService(c ...Config)</code>.</li>
  	<li>Functional Options: <code>NewService(options ...func(Service)</code></li>
 </ol>
 The above ideas have been sourced from the excellent post by Dave Cheney.
-Would highly recommend a nice, slow read: https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis.
-Actually I will be right here, while you do that.
+Would highly recommend a nice, slow read: <a href="https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis.">https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis.</a> Actually I will be right here, while you do that.

 The <code>functional options</code> pattern is reasonable enough.
 But still doesn't really scale if you have a large number of dependencies and multiple modes.
 Consider the following:
 <pre><code class="go">// using the functional option pattern